 You only have a few seconds to capture the reporter’s attention.
 Make each headline count.
 It should be concise, provide a good overview of your information and entice the reporter to read on.

 - Stick to the facts.

 Including quotes that don’t offer any additional information or facts just to appease board members will only serve to muddle your messages.
 You should save content whose purpose is only to please the CEO for internal newsletters and memos.

 - Provide value.

 Your press release should feature interesting news that is educational, entertaining or provides a great story.

 - Hire a PR firm to help you.

 A news release is a unique piece of content that requires time, attention and respect to reach the right people at the right time.
 This isn’t always easy, so it’s best handled by professionals with experience and success in placing news stories in appropriate news outlets.

 If you’re looking to get more exposure for your company, let the experts at Axia Public Relations help you.
 A news release is just the first step in a comprehensive media plan, and we can help you complete the journey to more visibility and brand recognition.
-To find out more, contact us today or download our free e-book Learn Media Relations from the Media.
+To find out more, contact us today or download our e-book Learn Media Relations from the Media.